Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/TECHNICAL.md

 natural key string.
 They are a 224 bit hash using SHA-3's SHAKE-128 algorithm as implemented by the jsSHA library.

 The entity type string is of the form "TYPE#\<MetaEd project name>#$\<MetaEd project version>#\<MetaEd name>".
-The natural key string is of the form "NK#\<hash-separated key-value pairs>", where pairs are of the form "\<json document body location>=\<value>" and pairs are in alphabetical order.
+The natural key string is of the form "\<hash-separated key-value pairs>", where pairs are of the form "\<json document body location>=\<value>" and pairs are in alphabetical order.

 Document Ids are 56 character (224 bit) hex strings.
 For example: 6b4e03423667dbb73b6e15454f0eb1abd4597f9a1b078e3f5b5a6bc7